diogotcorreia/master-thesis/docs/content/ch05-results.typ

 )
 Finally, a single issue has _Additional Benefits_, because it starts by traversing the globals of the current context, instead of on a local object.
-Unfortunately, the respective code is only used in a testing context with static paths, and is therefore not exploitable.
+However, the respective code is only used in a testing context with static paths, and is therefore not exploitable.

 On the other hand, when it comes to the negative features,